Discreet Confidential Consultation (213) 374-3952

 When multiple people are involved in a human sex trafficking scheme, the government uses a conspiracy theory to capture everybody they believe is concerned.
 It uses a conspiracy theory, which means they will charge the persons with conspiracy to commit sex trafficking.

 That allows them to capture each player, even though they might not be doing every part of a particular crime.
-For example, if somebody is coordinating transportation to move prostitutes around, who are either of age or underage for purposes of sex trafficking, and the government can prove that they will charge that person who is coordinating the transportation.
+For example, suppose somebody is coordinating transportation to move prostitutes around who are either of age or underage for purposes of sex trafficking.
+In that case, the government can prove that they will charge the person who is coordinating the transportation.

 They will get everybody in the scheme.
 The issue is that everybody who gets arrested is going to make the argument, “Well, I didn't know what was going on,” and, “I didn't have any contact with women.”
 Or, “I didn't get money, I didn't deal with the johns, I didn't deal with the prostitutes.”